 With that in mind, be smart about what you’re sharing on social media this season, as well.
 Posts about presents or winter travel plans can make you an attractive target for thieves or vandals.

 - Never share your travel plans on social media.
 While it can be tough to hide your excitement about a holiday trip, it’s wise to reveal your plans only to those you trust.
 Letting the internet know you’ll be out of town puts you and your belongings at risk.

-- Be cautious of unexpected emails and social media messages you receive.
+- Be cautious of unexpected emails, phone calls and text and social media messages you receive.

 4. Phony Prizes and Sweepstakes

 “Congratulations!
 It’s your lucky day—you’ve won a car/cash/some other incredible prize,” or so the email says.
 It’s most likely you’re one of the many people who received this spam email or saw this pop-up ad that’s trying to trick you into handing over personal information or money.